jarun/buku/README.md

-      -S keyword(s)        search bookmarks with all keywords -u N [URL] [tags]    update all fields of entry at DB index N; if URL is omitted the title of entry at DB index N is refreshed from web, N=0 refreshes all titles from the web; URL and tags update respective fields
+      -S keyword(s)        search bookmarks with all keywords -u N [URL] [tags]    update all fields of entry at DB index N; if URL is omitted the title of entry at DB index N is refreshed from web, N=0 refreshes all titles from the web; URL and tags update respective fields;
+                           the first keyword, if available, is treated as the URL

     Power toys
       -e                   show bookmarks with empty titles or no tags